chimera-linux/cports/Packaging.md

 * `triplet` The "long" target triplet (e.g. `aarch64-unknown-linux-musl`)
 * `short_triplet` The "short" target triplet (e.g. `aarch64-linux-musl`)
 * `sysroot` A `pathlib` path representing the sysroot.
-* `hardening` A list of hardening options for the profile.
+* `hardening` A list of hardening options the profile supports or does not support.
 * `wordsize` The integer word size of the target (typically 64 or 32).
 * `endian` The endianness of the target (`little` or `big`).
 * `cross` A boolean that is `True` for cross compiling targets and